varya/func-2015/Text.md

 These are the style files.

 If we open one of them, for example _molecules.scss, you can see that inside are comments which document the code.
 This is the KSS syntax.
-It says what is the compoennt below, what markup it needs, what are its possible modifications.
+It says what is the component below, what markup it needs, what are its possible modifications.

 Then in `package.json` of this project you can see that there is `sc5-styleguide` package installed.
 This means that I can run it.